 Somehow though this supply is not eventuating, especially not affordably.
 Housing supply remains relatively inelastic and in times of growing demand, the response is escalating prices not increased house building (see supply and demand diagrams here which is based on The Economic Implications of Housing Supply by Edward Glaeser and Joseph Gyourko).

 Intensification of existing housing areas is not a perfect substitute for greenfield growth with regard to price and quantity.
 There are more regulatory planning restrictions and market based impediments (site assembly issues) that affect intensification compared to greenfield sites.
 But these regulatory restrictions and market impediments could be reduced.
-This would improve the intensification supply response so that a greater proportion of housing supply can be affordably provided in liveable neighbourhoods.
+This would improve the intensification supply response so that a greater proportion of housing supply can be affordably provided in livable neighbourhoods.

 It is this challenge that hyperlocalism is trying to address.